geraldneale/py-chialisp-inner_outer/README.md

 Purpose
 ------------
-This project is to study inner and outer puzzles in chialisp using a python3 driver for assistance.
-I've found this concept challenging when programming chialisp by hand, yet fundamental to understanding how chia blockchain currency exchange works.
-For example, the standard wallet transaction uses an inner puzzle.
+The goal of this project is to explore and better understand inner and outer puzzles in Chialisp, using a Python 3 driver to facilitate the process.
+Programming Chialisp manually, especially with inner and outer puzzles, can be complex and challenging.
+However, these concepts are crucial for understanding how transactions work within the Chia blockchain, particularly when it comes to native currency exchange in this context.
+For example, the standard transaction utilizes a very early version of the inner puzzle.

-Introducing a python3 driver helped me to iterate quicker through increasingly complex examples.
-Once beyond the common stumbling points, like crafting valid solutions for inner puzzles, I began getting the feedback I desired to address some of my bigger picture concerns with chialisp and keep moving forward.
+By introducing a Python 3 driver, I've been able to iterate quickly through increasingly complex examples to aid comprhension.
+Once I overcame initial common challenges, such as creating valid solutions for inner puzzles, I was able to gain necessary insights to address broader concerns related to Chialisp and continue making progress.
+Progress that is not always so easy following the official documentation.

-Using this tool, I hope the inner puzzle construct becomes clearer for you to debug, analyze what is going on and internalize this technique's potential.
-It is designed to be easy to use as-is with a single layer inner puzzle example, but you can add to the outer puzzle as complex as you want and it should just work.
-Adding inner-inner puzzles should not be too hard either using the code examples therein already.
+With this tool, I aim to make the inner puzzle structure more accessible for debugging and analysis.
+It's been designed to be simple enough for beginners to work with on a single-layer inner puzzle.
+However, the framework is flexible enough to easily extend into more complexity.
+For example, you can add multiple layers of inner puzzles using the provided code example.
+The goal is to make it easier to experiment and deepen your understanding of this powerful technique.

 Requirements
 ------------